 Marble Adhesive

-Adiglue can also be used as a glue for marble.
-In this article we will also look at how to stick marble and why the record breaking Adiseal is also a great adhesive for marble as well as other materials.
+In addition to Adiseal, Adiglue can also be used as a glue for marble.
+In this article, we’ll explore how to stick marble to different surfaces and why Adiseal’s record-breaking strength and versatility make it an ideal choice as an adhesive for marble and other materials.

 Why Adiseal is a great adhesive for marble

-- Priming the material should not be required as long as the surface is clean of any dust, grease, paint or any other dirt.
-This can save time and money.
-It can also prevent the material staining from the primer.
+- No priming necessary: Adiseal does not require priming, as long as the surface is clean of any dirt, dust, grease, or paint.
+This can save both time and money, and prevent staining from primers.

-- It does not stain or bleed into stone, masonry or other porous materials.
+- Non-staining: Adiseal does not stain or bleed into marble, stone, masonry, or other porous materials.

-- Is a high initial grab adhesive, meaning temporary supports may not be required while the construction adhesive cures.
-Adiseal Hi-Grab has even higher grab than the standard product, see below for details.
+- High initial grab: Adiseal is a high grab adhesive, meaning temporary supports may not be necessary while the construction adhesive cures.
+Adiseal Hi-Grab has even stronger grab than the standard product for tougher jobs.

-The record breaking strongest Adiseal adhesive and sealant will work on many different materials.
+The record breaking strongest Adiseal adhesive and sealant will bond and seal on many different materials.

 Strongest adhesive in independent test

-In the independent adhesive strength test by Ultimate Handyman, Adiseal was over 3 times stronger than the nearest competitor.
-The test on Adiseal was forced to be stopped as the screws holding the test rig down started to rip out.
+In an independent adhesive strength test conducted by Ultimate Handyman, Adiseal proved to be over three times stronger than its nearest competitor.
+The test was so impressive that it had to be stopped at 3123 psi because the screws holding the test rig down started to rip out.
+In fact, the adhesive would have gone even higher if the screws had not given way.
+With Adiseal, you can trust that you’re getting the strongest and most reliable bond possible for your project.

 Problems with epoxy adhesives on marble